Teachers weep recalling students killed in Parkland shooting - NewsBreak

 Teachers weep recalling students killed in Parkland shooting

-A teacher gave heart-wrenching testimony Wednesday, recalling how a student in her Holocaust studies class correctly answered a question seconds before he became one of 17 people murdered by Florida school shooter Nikolas Cruz.
+FORT LAUDERDALE, Fla.
+(AP) — Teachers gave heart-wrenching testimony Wednesday in the penalty trial of Nikolas Cruz , with one recalling how a boy in her Holocaust studies class correctly answered a question seconds before he became one of 17 people murdered during the school shooter’s rampage four years ago.

-Ivy Schamis was leading students through a discussion about the 1936 Olympics in Nazi Germany when Nick Dworet correctly answered that Adolf Dassler founded the Adidas shoe company, adding that Dassler's brother founded the rival Puma brand.
+Ivy Schamis, then a teacher at Parkland’s Marjory Stoneman Douglas High School, was leading students through a discussion about the 1936 Olympics in Nazi Germany when star swimmer Nick Dworet correctly responded that Adolf Dassler founded the Adidas shoe company.
+He then added that Dassler’s brother founded the rival Puma brand.

-It was then they heard the first gunshots in the hallway, and Cruz began firing through the glass on her classroom door.
+It was then that they heard the initial gunshots in the first-floor hallway of the three-story building, and Cruz began firing his semi-automatic rifle through the glass on her classroom door near where he entered.

 She said the students scrambled to find safety behind furniture, but didn’t panic and acted with bravery and maturity as they waited to be rescued.
 Three students were wounded in her class and two were killed: Dworet and Helena Ramsay, both 17.